m-Py/anticlust/inst/README.md

 takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element, for example a person, word or a photo.
-Each column is a numeric variable describing one of the elements' features.
+Each column is a numeric variable describing one of the elements’ features.
 The table may be an R `matrix` or `data.frame`; a single feature can also be passed as a `vector`.
 The number of groups is specified through the argument `K`.